alshdavid/BorrowScript/README.md

 #### Go-like concurrency with Rust-like safety

-Having an application server written in a high level, familiar and maintainable language which promises the concurrently of a language like Go while also ensuring you cannot write data races would be compelling.
+Having an application server written in a high level, familiar and maintainable language that promises the concurrently of a language like Go while also ensuring you cannot write data races might be compelling for back-end application developers.

 #### Small, statically linked binaries are good for containers